Ionic Introduction (2026 Helpful Guide)

 • Community: There’s a community of over 30,000 members on the Ionic forum, an active Slack Channel, and It is the 45th or so most popular/starred repo on Github.

 • Books & Tutorials: There are so many resources to get started.
-I recommend Josh Morony’s blog at Build Mobile Apps with HTML5 and Ionic’s own Get Started section at Ionic Framework.
+I recommend Josh Morony’s blog at Build Mobile Apps with HTML5 and It’s own Get Started section at Ionic Framework.

 Advantages and Disadvantages: